jeongyoonlee/the-state-of-ai/README.md

   * Fueled by medical imaging and diagnostic companies: Arterys that analyzes cardiac images raised $42M at valuation at $82M
   * Strategic partnerships: NVidia + GE, DeepMind + NHS, AliHealth + AstraZeneca

-### [Artificial Intelligence - The Next Digital Frontier?](https://www.mckinsey.com/~/media/McKinsey/Industries/Advanced%20Electronics/Our%20Insights/How%20artificial%20intelligence%20can%20deliver%20real%20value%20to%20companies/MGI-Artificial-Intelligence-Discussion-paper.ashx) by McKinsey Global Institute in June 2017
+#### [Artificial Intelligence - The Next Digital Frontier?](https://www.mckinsey.com/~/media/McKinsey/Industries/Advanced%20Electronics/Our%20Insights/How%20artificial%20intelligence%20can%20deliver%20real%20value%20to%20companies/MGI-Artificial-Intelligence-Discussion-paper.ashx) by McKinsey Global Institute (2017)
 * AI is getting ready for business, but are businesses ready for AI?
   * Tech giants spent $20B ~ $30B on AI in 2016: 90% on R&D + 10% on AI acquisitions
   * VC and PE financing, grants and seed investments invested $6B ~$9B on AI